sharife/hexagonbio/site/content/about/_index.md

     Our proprietary methods allow us to develop medicines against novel targets, even targets previously considered undruggable.
 Our focus is on human oncology and anti-infective medicines.
 The platform is extensible to immunology, cardiovascular, neurological, and metabolic disorders.
   heading: Why fungi?
   text: >-
-    Fungi are similar to humans, sharing 6000 genes, all of which are potential therapeutic targets.
-Fungi have evolved medicines for human proteins over billions on years.
+    Fungi are similar to humans, sharing 6000 genes, many of which are potential therapeutic targets.
+Fungi have evolved medicines for human proteins over billions of years.
 And while over 5 million fungi exist on Earth, only a few thousand species have been studied to date.
 icons:
   - heading: TICker algorithm
     image: /img/icon-datascience.svg